Bill Zortman: Dr. Lou George, Dr. Dennis Miller from Siouxland Oral Surgery. Gentlemen, nice to have you with us today.

 Bill: Better smile — that seems to be in a gratification society, give me a better smile, and I’m happy.
 And everything that you do, I’m sure, is designed to give them a better smile.

 Dr. Miller: Right, and going back to the denture analogy, you can get perfect teeth or teeth that are however you want them, but the idea there where we fit in is we provide the foundation for that, and then our collaborative team members and our dental colleges, they’re the ones that give the person the smile they want.
 You can have a very natural-looking smile, or you could have the Hollywood smile where the teeth, they’re bleached white.
 There’s different ways of going about it.
 Our job is the foundation.
 What we do — you never see what we do.
-It’s what your restorative dentist — they’re the masters of the [quote] “smile.”
-We just help them get to where they need to go.
+It’s what your restorative dentist — they’re the masters of the

 Bill: You’re not just another dentist is the best way to see how it’s been expressed and at Siouxland Oral Surgery, you guys use the word collaborative effort because you do work with dentists.
 You do talk with them, and you get their ideas.